javascript-queen/Merkle_Tree_AU_Week_2/README.md

+# Things to Tackle

+## On the client side:
+ - Prove to the server we're on the nice list
+ - Add request body parameters
+## On the server side:
+-  Hardcode a merkle root representing the whole list (I did it with a function)
+- Grab the parameters from the front-end (client side)
+- Prove that a name is in the list

+## The way the client side works:

+This text below was added along with a fork from the Alchemy University repo [here](https://github.com/alchemyplatform/GiftList).
 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.